What kind of items do the Campbell Museums collect?

 Why can't the Campbell Museums accept everything?
 Why weren't my items accepted?

-Documenting, cataloguing, preserving and storing artifacts are very costly.
+Documenting, cataloging, preserving and storing artifacts are very costly.
 Every museum must be discriminating about what is accepted because each museum has a defined mission and limited resources.
 Items are declined if they do not meet our collecting criteria, if the museum already owns duplicates or owns similar representations, or if condition is poor.

 Why and how is ownership of my donation formally transferred to the Campbell Museums?